Financing for Drug and Alcohol Rehab

 The first step in the drug and alcohol financing process is finding a facility that offers these types of payment plans.
 The recent explosion in overdose fatalities has made the need for treatment assistance painfully clear and has given birth to a whole a new niche within the lending space for those who need to finance treatment.
 Companies like My Treatment Lender are now providing loans for those who need treatment immediately and are without means to get it on their own.
 These companies are fully mindful of how substance use disorder (SUD) can affect your financial health, including credit score and savings, and they are more relaxed in their approval processes than traditional lenders.
 These loans can also be a preferable option to high-interest credit cards.

-Facilities that offer financing for drug and alcohol rehab have established partnerships with these lenders to help improve chances of approval while expediting the application process to get you or your loved one into treatment immediately.
+Facilities that offer to finance for drug and alcohol rehab have established partnerships with these lenders to help improve chances of approval while expediting the application process to get you or your loved one into treatment immediately.
 The application process mirrors that of any other type of loan but is facilitated by a member of the facility during your initial consultation.
 Facilities will endeavor to streamline the application process to start treatment as soon as possible.
 Recognizing that treatment is a time-sensitive issue, they want to help.

 Don’t Let Money Get in the Way of Your Recovery